 Fragrance chemicals can trigger allergies, asthma and migraines in many people.

-Fragrance overuse at work and school is an indoor air quality issue.
-Most "overcologners" probably don't realize it: they may not smell the scent any longer, due to olfactory fatigue.
+Many "over-cologners" don't realize they're overdoing scents.
+They may not smell the scent any longer, due to olfactory fatigue.

 I've found that most people are reasonable and considerate, and will lessen or stop their use of scents when asked.
 They do not want to purposefully cause you medical distress.
 They understand the etiquette of shared space.

 I encourage you to request that others reduce the use of fragranced personal products at gatherings, work and school.
 Here's some wording to try: